quixio/quix-streams/docs/publish.md

 #### Epoch

-There is a stream property called `Epoch` (set to 0 by default, meaning 00:00:00 on 1 January 1970) that is added to every timestamp (except for datetime formats) when it’s added to the stream.
-You can use any value you like to act as a base, from which point timestamps will be relative to.
+There is a stream property called `epoch` (set to 0 by default, meaning 00:00:00 on 1 January 1970).
+This property provides a base value that is added to every timestamp (except for datetime formats) when it’s added to the stream.
+You can use any value you like to act as a base, from which point timestamps will be relative to the base.

-The following code indicates to Quix Streams to set the current date as epoch and add it to each timestamp added to the stream:
+The following code indicates to Quix Streams to set the current date as `epoch` and add it to each timestamp added to the stream:

 === "Python"